cebel/pyctd/README.rst

 to access and query chemical–gene/protein interactions, chemical–disease and gene–disease
 relationships by data provided by the `Comparative Toxicogenomics Database <http://ctdbase.org>`_ .
-Data are installed in a (local or remte) RDBMS enabling bioinformatic algorithms very fast response times to sophisticated queries and high flexibility by using SOLAlchemy database layer.
+Data are installed in a (local or remte) RDBMS enabling bioinformatic algorithms very fast response times to sophisticated queries and high flexibility by using SQLAlchemy database layer.
 PyCTD is developed by the
 `Department of Bioinformatics <https://www.scai.fraunhofer.de/en/business-research-areas/bioinformatics.html>`_ at the Fraunhofer Institute for Algorithms and Scientific Computing